tekknolagi/isdt/lecture-notes/3-bld.md

 automatically with the least amount of steps.

 You will notice that all of this typing is getting cumbersome.
 We will talk about a solution to this repetition later!
+We will also talk more in depth about compiling and linking later.

 ### The dependency graph